 Image

-To make matters worse, sugar is in a lot of places we don’t expect.
-It’s in ketchup, spaghetti sauce, barbecue sauce, oatmeal, snack foods, salad dressings, and canned soups.
+In fact, too much added sugar is a contributing factor to more than two-thirds of Americans being overweight.
+To make matters worse, sugar is in a lot of places we don’t expect—such as ketchup, spaghetti sauce, barbecue sauce, oatmeal, snack foods, salad dressings, and canned soups.

-Knowing what counts as sugar and opting for foods with low or no added sugars can go a long way toward reducing your risk of developing some serious chronic health conditions.
+Being able to identify sugary foods and opting for healthier alternatives will go a long way toward reducing your risk of developing serious chronic health conditions.

-According to the National Center for Biotechnology Information, excessive consumption of added sugars can lead to obesity, type 2 diabetes, coronary heart disease, and other metabolic conditions.
+According to the CDC, excessive consumption of added sugars can lead to serious, potentially life-threatening health problems including obesity, type 2 diabetes, coronary heart disease, and other metabolic conditions.

-High-sugar foods often have little nutritional value.
-In addition to the potential health risks already mentioned, consuming added sugar can lead to:
+What’s more, high-sugar foods often have little nutritional value.
+In addition to more serious complications, consuming added sugar can lead to:

 • Tooth decay